benjamano/Zone-Laser-Scoreboard/README.md

 It also attempts to setup a connection to the OBS Websocket extension, but the connection isn't used as of yet.
 If the system cannot connect to OBS, it will still run.

 So far, it can only detect the start and the end of games.
-I'm currently working on the detection of hits / scores.
+I'm currently working on the detection of hits / score logging.

 I want this system to be able to store historical records of games, allowing for player's real names to be inserted.
 I also want Player data to be deleted after 2 years of inactivity, to save on storage & GDPR regulations.